dreamonkey/responsive-image-plugin/article.md

 The best way to update the source code of a module is to execute the loader a first time doing nothing (or doing intermediate processing), do your stuff into the plugin, then trigger a `rebuildModule` on the modules which must be updated into `finishModules`, `seal` or `optimizeModules` hooks.
 The latter 2 are guaranteed to have all compilation context loaded, thus they may be useful.
 The loader will be executed again (together with all other loaders on the same module I guess) and you can then finish processing the file with the new data provided by the plugin (stored into a shared ESM module export, into `this._compilation` or `this._module`).
 Note that triggering `rebuildModule` is probably pretty inefficient and could cause performance loss.
 See https://github.com/webpack/webpack/issues/8830#issuecomment-580095801
+A problem with this way is that you then need to WAIT for the `rebuildModule` to finish, and it isn't promise-like by default.
+If you don't wait, compilation will go on and changes to rebuild modules will be lost or, worse, cause some kind of undebuggable mismatch.

 We managed to find a way to estimate the file size by width and height, or width and ratio See https://pixelcalculator.com/en